GravityPDF/gravity-pdf-documentation/docs/v6/extensions/reports-for-gfchart-add-on.md

 The final step is to submit a form entry to kick off the report scheduling.
 The first scheduled Notification will be sent using the entry submission time + the delay interval chosen.
 For example, if you submitted the entry at 9am and have a delay of "1 day" then you'll get the next email at 9am tomorrow.
 Adjusting the scheduled time manually requires editing the database (**which we do NOT recommend**).
 The simplest (albeit tedious) approach is to delete the original entry and submit a new entry at your desired time.

 **Summary:** Gravity Flow is a powerhouse piece of software that can help revolutionise your business processes, and offers far more than notification scheduling.
 But if we only look at the software from the scheduling aspect, Gravity Flow is well-tested and allows interval scheduling – think "send Notification every X days".
-[Advanced scheduling – like sending on the last day of every month or sending on specific days of the month – can be achieved with developer knowhow](https://docs.gravityflow.io/article/186-gravityflowstepscheduletimestamp), but unfortuantely this is not available via the user interface.
+[Advanced scheduling – like sending on the last day of every month or sending on specific days of the month – can be achieved with developer knowhow](https://docs.gravityflow.io/article/186-gravityflowstepscheduletimestamp), but unfortunately this is not available via the user interface.

 ### Ristretto Apps' Delayed Email Notifications